 But why not use your points to fly business class to Spain instead?
 You can do it for just 68,000 miles round-trip – less than most airlines charge for a one-way business class ticket.
-But with this transfer bonus, you need just 53,000 miles to have enough to book.
+With this transfer bonus, you need just 53,000 miles to have enough to book.
 Study up on how to book Iberia business class seats for cheap.

 With Iberia business class, you’re in for a treat.
 The seats are plenty spacious and recline all the way into a comfortable bed.
 The food is tasty, and the service is attentive.

-And at a $7,000 or more a ticket when paying cash, it’s a phenomenal way to get even more value out of your points.
+Considering it’s $7,000 or more a ticket when paying cash, it’s a phenomenal way to get even more value out of your points.

 Fly to Hawaii via British Airways